New threat from environmental group to Offaly peat plants

 The solicitor's letter from FIE to Bord na Mona said the peat was extracted without the required planning permission, and without an environmental impact assessment (EIA) or appropriate assessment and added: “Bord na Móna now seeks to profit from this unauthorised development by using the material unlawfully extracted.
 The excavation and removal of peat stockpiles amounts to ‘works’ within the Planning and Development Act 2000 that itself require planning permission and may also require EIA and/or appropriate assessment.”

-Speaking to the Tullamore Tribune on Thursday, FIE spokesperson Tony Lowes said Bord na Mona had not previously said publicly that it had nearly one million tonnes of peat in stockpiles and the information given to the Oireachtas committee prompted the threat of legal action.
+Speaking to the Tullamore Tribune, FIE spokesperson Tony Lowes said Bord na Mona had not previously said publicly that it had nearly one million tonnes of peat in stockpiles and the information given to the Oireachtas committee prompted the threat of legal action.

 Mr Lowes said FIE's move was motivated by its belief in the importance of public participation in planning and development matters.